Zellij-Interactive/ecosystem-simulation/docs/Ecosystem_Simulation_Technical_Documentation.md

 - **Software Design**: Clean architecture and efficient algorithms
 - **Problem Solving**: Balanced gameplay and performance optimization
 - **Performance Engineering**: 60 FPS real-time simulation
+- **User Experience**: Intuitive controls and responsive feedback

 The units system provides a consistent measurement framework that scales from individual animal interactions (1-2 units) to world boundaries (20 units), creating an intuitive spatial environment.
 The movement system combines realistic physics with intelligent behaviors, enabling natural-looking animal interactions through velocity-based positioning and state-driven decision making.

 The FPS system ensures smooth, consistent performance through frame-rate independent movement calculations and delta-time based physics.
 The collision detection system serves as the foundation for all animal interactions, enabling realistic predator-prey dynamics through efficient distance-based calculations optimized for real-time performance.

+The simulation control panel provides users with complete temporal control over the ecosystem through intuitive pause and speed controls.
+This system demonstrates advanced understanding of real-time systems, user interface design, and the mathematical relationships between time, animation, and user interaction.

 The simulation provides an engaging platform for understanding predator-prey relationships while demonstrating advanced programming techniques suitable for a master's level project.
 The comprehensive performance optimization ensures the system maintains 60 FPS with populations up to 75 animals, demonstrating professional-level software engineering skills.